ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 It defines messages that inform the source of IPv6 packets of errors during packet delivery.
 It also defines the Echo Request/Reply messages that are used for basic network troubleshooting (ping command).
+ICMPv6 messages are transported on IPv6.

 This document describes
-how to adapt ICMPv6 to Low Power Wide Area Networks (LPWANs) by compressing ICMPv6 headers and by protecting the LPWAN network and the Device from undesirable ICMPv6 traffic.
+how to adapt ICMPv6 to Low Power Wide Area Networks (LPWANs) by compressing ICMPv6/IPv6 headers and by protecting the LPWAN network and the Device from undesirable ICMPv6 traffic.